Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Both the top and bottom matrices rostrate in opposite directions.
+Both the top and bottom matrices rotate in opposite directions.

 <br /><br />